Apple Watch 7 (AW7) – Speculation

 - AW1 onwards had an ambient light sensor

-- No AW yet has been able to record body temperature.
+- No AW yet has been able to sense body/skin/core temperature.

 - Every AW has a different battery capacity using the same fundamental technology.
 AW6 has the best capacity so far.